-Americans loved apple pie so much, that in the 19th and 20th centuries it became a symbol of prosperity and national pride, and known as something that is "typically American".
+Americans loved apple pie so much, that in the 19th and 20th centuries, it became a symbol of prosperity and national pride.
+It became known as something that is "typically American".
 During World War II, when asked why they were going to fight in the war, American soldiers would famously reply "for Mom and for apple pie".
-Today, apple pie is still the favorite one amongst the majority of Americans.
+Today, apple pie is still the favorite one among the majority of Americans.

 Apple pie is a food that brings us comfort and good memories, a true symbol of American identity.
 The best way to celebrate this day is by eating a slice of apple pie.

 You can get your hands to work and bake your own apple pie, buy one from your favorite bakery, or ask someone in your family to make their famous apple pie that always brings you back to your childhood.

 Have an apple pie-tasting party.
 Invite friends to bake their own apple pie, or buy one from their favorite bakery, and decide which one is the ultimate best apple pie.